NREL/Fair_Bagging_Boosting_Models/README.md

-# Tree Based Model Bias
-Contains the class to build a gradient boosted trees and random forest  model with XGBoost and test their respective biases.
+# Fair Tree-based Ensemble Regression Models
+This repository contains a framework for building, measuring bias and correcting bias in gradient boosted trees (GBT), random forest (RF), and XGBoost  models using the XGBoost library.
+This takes advantage of the flexibility in XGBoost library to represent gradient boosted tree and random forest models, as well as the ability to use custom loss function.

-## Instructions
+## Testing for Bias
-Optimizing the base models
-* Copy base_model_opt.py and run_base_opt.slurm to eagle and submit the slurm batch file
-* This should generate a folder called base_models that has subfolders for each model type
-* Copy the base_model folder to the local computer and then you can run the notebook base_model_bias_testing.ipynb to test bias and save plots
-* Note: this all should already be done so you shouldn't need to redo this
+The [base_model_bias_testing.ipynb](https://github.com/NREL/Fair_Forest_Models/blob/main/base_model_bias_testing.ipynb) notebook is used to test for bias in a pre-trained machine learning XGBoost, GBT, and RF models.
+It takes as input:
+* pre-trained machine learning model.
+* Test dataset to calculate the model's error.

 Optimization Bound Experiments
 * These are the experiments that create the results_{number} folders